kubernetes-retired/kubefed/docs/userguide.md

 Please refer to [Kubefed Concepts](./concepts.md) first before you go through this user guide.

-This user guide contains concepts and procedures to help you get started with Federation v2.
+This user guide contains concepts and procedures to help you get started with Kubefed.

-For information about installing Federation v2, see the [installation documentation](./installation.md).
+For information about installing Kubefed, see the [installation documentation](./installation.md).

 ## Joining and unjoining clusters

 ### Joining clusters

-`kubefedctl` is the federation command line utility.
+`kubefedctl` is the Kubefed command line utility.
 You can download the latest binary from the [release page](https://github.com/kubernetes-sigs/kubefed/releases).
 ```bash
 VERSION=<latest-version>